natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 ### Signature Words per Album (TF-IDF)

 To find the most characteristic words for each album (words that are common within that album but rare across others), I used TF-IDF (Term Frequency–Inverse Document Frequency).
 See more in my Jupyter notebook for definition and explanation.
+Note that, in this analysis, I filtered out short words by keeping the length of $\ge 7$ letters.
+The reason for choosing such word length is to filter out most frequently used terms like pronouns for more meaningful analysis.

 Some standout results: